Here’s How To Tell if You Need Wide Shoes

 Ill-Fitting Sizes

-When it comes to shoes, size refers to more than just length.
-If you wear ill-fitting shoes, your feet can cramp and develop painful lesions.
-If this happens, consider switching to wider shoes.
+When it comes to shoes, size refers to more than just length—it includes width too.
+Wearing ill-fitting shoes can cause your feet to cramp and develop painful lesions.
+If this happens, it may be time to explore the difference between medium width vs wide width and switch to a wider fit for better comfort.

 Flat Feet